 In case of a severe side effect or reaction, call the doctor, nurse, or pharmacist at 901-595-3300.
 If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833), and press 0 once the call is connected.

-Special instructions (by mouth and IV forms)
+Special instructions for hydrocortisone (by mouth and IV forms)

 - Do not stop taking this medicine until the doctor tells you to do so.

 - Always take this medicine with food or milk to decrease stomach burning.

 - Hydrocortisone can hide a fever.
 Watch for signs of infection, and tell the doctor or nurse as soon as possible if you see such signs (refer to “Do you know… The signs of infection”).

 - Wash your face twice daily with soap and water to decrease the chance that temporary acne will develop.